ConsenSysMesh/blockapps-web3/README.md

 # BlockApps + Web3

-This package provides a web3 provider for the BlockApps backend.
+This package provides a web3 provider for the BlockApps backend, built on top of the [Hooked Web3 Provider](https://github.com/ConsenSys/hooked-web3-provider).
+It allows you to use BlockApps easily in a primarily web3-based project.

 This is not a wrapper around web3, so when using BlockApps + Web3, you must still include web3 in your project.

-You can see an example of the provider in action by opening `index.html`.

 **IMPORTANT NOTE**: due to a current limitation of BlockApps at the time of this writing, `eth_call` requests cost Ether, and are treated just like transactions sent via `eth_sendTransaction`.
 Please take this into account when choosing to use BlockApps as a backend for your app.